fengggli/gpu-computing-materials/README.md

 * We had our first discussion on Jan 18, 2019, the outline of our first presentation is [here](/docs/presentation_1_outline.md)
 * The slides are [here](https://docs.google.com/presentation/d/1mgcXAEhjIjccVH5eulKZUPSqueVNh7CkPg7BI5vt2kY/edit?usp=sharing)

-#### presentation 2 a deeper look at CNN's, ResNET, and implementation details:
+#### presentation: 2 a deeper look at CNN's, ResNET, and implementation details:
 * The second outline is [here](/docs/presentation_2_outline.md)
 * The second presentation slides are [here]()